-- · Recognized postsecondary credentials earned, but not yet conferred.

-- Recognized postsecondary credentials conferred by branches of your institution located in foreign countries.

-- Honorary degrees

-- Recognized postsecondary credentials conferred by an entity other than the postsecondary institution (such as the state, or an industry certificate).

-- Recognized postsecondary credentials earned as the result of an avocational, basic skills, residency, or other program not recognized by IPEDS as academic or occupational/vocational.
+- · Recognized postsecondary credentials earned, but not yet conferred. - · Recognized postsecondary credentials conferred by branches of your institution located in foreign countries. · Honorary degrees. - · Recognized postsecondary credentials conferred by an entity other than the postsecondary institution (such as the state, or an industry certificate). - Recognized postsecondary credentials earned as the result of an avocational, basic skills, residency, or other program not recognized by IPEDS as academic or occupational/vocational. - · Examples of recognized postsecondary credentials to exclude: - Merit - Completion - Attendance

-- Completions by students in the Experimental Pell program.

-- Examples of recognized postsecondary credentials to exclude:

-- Merit

-- Completion

-- Attendance

-- ESI

-- Developmental/college preparatory
+- o Developmental/college preparatory - Noncredit

-- Noncredit